 This Code sets out the standards of good practice for listed companies.
 It covers, amongst other things, the Board composition and its accountability and relations with business owners.
-Mutual organisations do not have to adhere to the Code, but we choose to, as we believe it is good business practice to do so.
+Mutual organisations

 Undertakings for Collective Investment in Transferable Services (UCITS):

 UCITS provides a single European regulatory framework for in investment vehicle which means it is possible to market the vehicle across the WU without worrying which country it is domiciled in.
 Designed to enhance the single market while maintaining high levels of investor protection.